MinecraftIsTooEasy/mite-presence-footsteps/README.md

-# Fish Example Mod
+# mite-presence-footsteps

-## Setup

-For setup instructions please see the [fish documentation page](https://minecraftistooeasy.github.io/pages/docs-navigation.html) that relates to the IDE that you are using.
+Fork of Presence Footsteps for Minecraft is Too Easy.
+Based on the 1.6.4 Modloader version of Presence Footsteps
+> [!NOTE]
+> Requries [BetterGameSetting](https://github.com/MinecraftIsTooEasy/BetterGameSetting) as a dependency

 ## License

-This template is available under the CC0 license.
-Feel free to learn from it and incorporate it in your own projects.
+This project is available under the WTFPL license.
+Do whatever the fuck you want with it!

-Some content refers to Fabric Example Mod